poeti8/pouria.dev/content/blog/uses/index.md

 - [Firefox](https://telegram.org) for both development and browsing.
 - [IINA](https://iina.io/), modern media player.
 - [iTerm2](https://iterm2.com) + [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) is my default terminal.
 Using the same theme as VS Code with Menlo font.
+- [Notion](https://www.notion.so/), writing posts like this with it.
 - [Pocket](https://app.getpocket.com/), to bookmark and save content.
 - [PopClip](https://pilotmoon.com/popclip/), handly little app to perform actions when you select a text.
+- [Port Manager](https://portmanager.app/), view and kill ports from status bar.
 - [Postman](https://www.getpostman.com/), API client.
+- [RunJS](https://runjs.dev/), JavaScript scratchpad and playground.
 - [Spotify](https://www.spotify.com/) for music.
 [Follow me](https://open.spotify.com/user/poeti8?si=Goqu-edXSuO9EH3KKbUzoQ) for epic playlists.
-- [Telegram](https://telegram.org) is my favorite messenger.
+- [Telegram](https://telegram.org), my favorite messenger.
 Lovely app.
 - [TickTick](https://ticktick.com), for TODOs.
 Tried so many apps before, but this one is really simple and fast to use.
 Great integration too.
 - [Winds](https://getstream.io/winds/), for RSS and podcast.